Originally published on February 12, 2018 at Fathom Magazine. Revised April 11, 2018.

-“It sounds like you probably don’t need it, but are you interested STDs testing?”
+“It sounds like you probably don’t need it, but are you interested in STDs testing?”

-The sentence crawls out of my mouth.
-I’ve asked that question hundreds, maybe even a thousand, times before, until it felt like asking my husband to pass the salt.
+The sentence crawls out of my mouth, a question I’ve asked so many times that it’s become as normal as asking my husband to pass the salt.
 But now, asking him, the wrongness of it floods over me—how unnatural that question is—just one tiny piece of our world, his world, gone so wrong.
-The realization of it begins to pile up on me and I feel complicit in the world’s brokenness.
-How many times had I asked that question as if it were the most natural thing, without even a teaspoon of realization that each query testifies to a world in need of more healing than I can offer in a twenty minute appointment.
 I brace myself for his response.

-When I look up, I find him rubbing his thumb over a scar in the shallow of his wrist and suddenly the old guilt surges up again, burning its path through me like it always does.
-Even though I’ve confessed it so many times before, it plays across my retina in painful detail.
-Tears form, hot and red, at the base of my eyes.
+When I look up, I find him rubbing his thumb over a scar in the shallow of his wrist.
+My guilt surges.
+Even though I’ve confessed it so many times before, it plays across my retina: those nights, his body, details I wish I could forget.

 I wait for Jesus to wince, since I know he saw the replay too, but he just keeps rubbing his wrist.

 “I’m sorry.”
 The words bleed through me, but whether I actually verbalize them, I’m not sure.